chennakeshavadasa/chennakeshavadasa/README.md

 ##  Current Projects 🛠️

 - Working on the development of a C-band Low Noise Amplifier (LNA).

-##  Academic Pursuits 🔬

-- Currently pursuing an B.E degree in Electronics and Communication Engineering.
-- Actively learning Analog, RF, ASIC Design using Cadence Virtuoso and open-source tools like NGspice and Skywater130pdk.

 ##  Interests Beyond Academics 🌐